2nd Infantry Division (Philippines): 2nd Regular Division, Philippine Commonwealth Army during World War II under the Japanese Invasion

-The 2nd Division was on Bataan from 6 Jan 1942 to the fall of the peninsula on 9 Apr 1942, aiding the Gen. Douglas MacArthur's USAFFE military forces, against the Imperial Japanese troops led by General Masaharu Homma during the Battle of Bataan in 1942.
+The 2nd Division was at Bataan from 6 Jan 1942 to the fall of the peninsula on 9 Apr 1942, aiding Gen. Douglas MacArthur's USAFFE military forces, against the Imperial Japanese troops led by General Masaharu Homma during the Battle of Bataan.
+T12 half-tracks and Bren gun carriers were assigned to the 2nd Division which marks the first time that armor was used by the Philippine Army in war.

 Throughout the main battle for the Bataan peninsula, from February to April 1942, Constabulary troops and officers fought side by side with other Philippine Commonwealth and American forces of the USAFFE, attacking and defending against Japanese troops.
 These battles include the Layac Line, Porac-Guagua Line, Abucay-Mauban Line, Battle of Trail 2, the Battle of the Pockets and the Battle of the Points, before the invasion at Mount Samat on 3 Apr 1942.
 On that date—Good Friday—Mount Samat fell.
 On 9 April 1942, the starving defending Fil-American forces, including the 2nd Division, surrendered to the Imperial Japanese Army on Bataan.
 After the enemy forces organized the surrendered troops into one large group, all Filipinos and Americans began the long walk from Mariveles, Bataan to Camp O'Donnell in Capas, Tarlac.
 This was the start of the Bataan Death March.